 SARAH E. JAMES

 In 2021-22, I am a lecturer in Government and Social Studies at Harvard University.
 I earned my PhD in Government and Social Policy from Harvard University in May 2021.
 My current book project examines the political responses to policy failure and how the design of state institutions impacts social policy.
 I have been a graduate fellow at the Radcliffe Institute for Advanced Study and in the Multidisciplinary Program in Inequality & Social Policy.

 POLITICAL DYNAMICS OF POLICY FAILURE

-My current book project, Hindsight: The Politics of Acknowledging and Revising Failed Social Policy, studies the conditions under which public officials are willing to recognize and respond to policy failure, particularly as it relates to social policies.
+My current book project, Hindsight: The Politics of Acknowledging and Revising Failed Social Policy, studies the conditions under which public officials are willing to recognize and respond to policy failure and how that interacts with inequality.

 CIVIC ENGAGEMENT & POLITICAL MOBILIZATION